Sid Meier's Pirates! (2004 video game): Sneaking

 The player may be refused docking privileges at an enemy town.
 In these cases, the player is given the option to sneak into town.
-This is done by avoiding the town's guards who patrol the city and moving towards the tavern, or governor's mansion, which are pointed to by signs throughout the city.
+This is done by avoiding the town's guards who patrol the city and moving towards the tavern, or governor's mansion, that are pointed to by signs throughout the city.
 The player may run, walk, or climb over fences, and has hay bales to hide behind to avoid detection.
-The player may also sneak up behind guards and knock them unconscious, which risks capture if the unconscious guards are discovered or they come to.
+The player may also sneak up behind guards and knock them unconscious, which risks capture if the unconscious guards are discovered or if they wake up.
 If caught, the player character is thrown into jail, where he must remain to serve a sentence of several months, bribe a guard, or attempt an escape.
 Certain items can increase the chance of a player's escape.

 Historical pirates

-In the game, there are nine computer-controlled historical pirates, though many of them could not have existed at the same time, because they are based on pirates who are born variously in the 16th and 17th centuries.
-Each bears his own unique flag and is present on the "top ten pirates" list with the player ranked tenth.
-Each is also based in a particular Pirate Haven.
+In the game, there are nine computer-controlled historical pirates, though many of them could not have existed at the same time because they are based on pirates who were born at different moments in the 16th and 17th centuries.
+Each pirate bears his own unique flag and is present on the "top ten pirates" list with the player ranked tenth.
+Each pirate is also based in a particular Pirate Haven.
 Each time one is defeated, his plunder and ship are acquired.
-Part of the player's overall score is determined by how many of these pirates have been vanquished.
+Part of the player's overall score is determined by how many of the pirates have been defeated.
 The nine historical pirates in the game are Henry Morgan, Blackbeard, Stede Bonnet, Captain Kidd, Jean Lafitte, François l'Olonnais, Roc Brasiliano, Bartholomew Roberts, and John Rackham.

-Each pirate has a buried treasure, and portions of the treasure maps sometimes may be purchased in taverns.
+Each pirate has a buried treasure, and portions of the treasure maps are sometimes available for purchase in taverns.
 If a pirate's treasure is dug up before defeating him, that pirate will act like a "Pirate Hunter" when the player comes into his view.
 However, the ships they possess are not historically correct, as Blackbeard's ship "Queen Anne's Revenge" is controlled by Henry Morgan and other pirates in the game.
 This issue can be corrected for the computer version with the v1.01 patch.